 With a rotating cast of training staff and guidance personnel, the IT Services team struggled to regulate and standardise training practices and assessments.
 This eventually led to team members with subtle gaps in knowledge and training which resulted in further time-loss and needlessly spent resources.

-By using Quitch’s structured learning approach, trainees learnt module by module, and were forced to complete their learning and assessments in a structured, chronological way.
+By using Quitch’s structured learning approach, trainees learnt module by module, and were able to structure their learning much better.
 By doing so, trainers were able to monitor progress and assist trainees in different areas as needed.

 Made learning competitive through leaderboards

-The Leaderboard feature on Quitch provided incentives for trainees beyond simply passing and fulfilling required assessment goals by ranking learners based on their performance.
-This proved particularly beneficial when multiple team members were being trained simultaneously, pushing team members to exceed expectations through the competitive Leaderboard mechanism.
+The Leaderboard feature on Quitch provided incentives for trainees beyond simply passing and fulfilling required assessment goals.
+This was done by ranking learners based on their performance.
+This process proved particularly beneficial when multiple team members were being trained simultaneously.
+It pushed team members to exceed expectations through the competitive Leaderboard mechanism.

 Encouraged ongoing learning